 - Take cleaned curry leaves, coriander and mint leaves.
 Keep 12 red chillies, 1 tablespoon of urad dal, 1 tablespoon tamarind, ½ teaspoon jaggery, ⅛ teaspoon asafoetida and salt ready.

 - Heat 2 teaspoon of oil in a kadai and add asafoetida, red chilli and urad dal to it.
 Roast until the dal turns golden.

 - Add curry leaves, coriander and mint leaves, tamarind and switch off the flame. sautee in the heat from kadai itself.

 - Remove the roasted items in a plate and set aside for cooling.

-- Add salt, jaggery and 1/4 cup water and grind to a coarse thogayal.
+- Add salt, jaggery and ¼ cup water and grind to a coarse thogayal.
 Wipe down the sides in between for even texture.
-Add one or two more tbsp of water if needed in while grinding.
+Add one or two more tablespoon of water if needed in while grinding.